briankgarza/testrepo/README.md

 fun python
-python and git are fungit status
+python and git are fun